Loading

 Team

-Interim Executive Director
+Executive Director

 Kelly Conrad

-Community Outreach &
+Community Outreach & Development Director

 Born and raised in Portland, Oregon, Kelly Conrad stayed in the Northwest to attain her undergraduate degree.
-She received a Bachelor of Arts degree in Business Administration & Marketing with a minor in English & Professional Writing from the University of Puget Sound in Washington.
+She received a Bachelor of Arts degree in Business Administration & Marketing with a minor in English & Professional Writing from the University of Puget Sound in Washington state.
 After completing the Wine Marketing post-graduate program at Cal Poly, Kelly went on to work for such wineries as EOS Estate Winery in Paso Robles, Cambria Winery & Vineyard in Santa Maria, Sebastiani Vineyards & Winery in Sonoma and E&J Gallo Winery in Healdsburg, as well as several other domestic and international wineries.

 As a devoted member of her community, Conrad is involved in fundraising for Healdsburg public schools and volunteers for various outreach organizations, government surplus distributions and food banks.
 At one time, she even volunteered as a “cat-cuddler.”
 Kelly says that proves she will do anything to help her community because she is not a big fan of cats, and apparently, the feeling is mutual, as evidenced by scratches and blood loss post volunteer stints.

 After a 20-year public relations and marketing career in the wine industry, Conrad felt compelled to apply her professional talents to the nonprofit sector.
-She commented, “It was actually all the wonderful philanthropy the wine industry is involved in that piqued my interest in wanting to get involved with those organizations.
-I have always loved what I do but felt life nudging me in a different direction.
+She commented, "I have always loved what I do but felt life nudging me in a different direction.
 I was yearning to apply what I do to help make some real change in the place I live and raise my children.”
-Farm to Pantry was looking to expand their offered services in 2020 for obvious reasons, so Kelly threw her hat in the ring, hoping her communications and media expertise could be put to use for their noble mission.
-“I have always held Farm to Pantry in high regard and respect their board leadership; having a chance to help tell their story and elevate their profile as they spread their wings is truly an honor for me and feels like such a natural fit,” Conrad adds.
+Farm to Pantry was looking to expand their offered services in 2020 for obvious reasons, so Kelly threw her hat into the ring, hoping her communications and media expertise could help increase visibility and enrich their food justice work.
+“I have always held Farm to Pantry in high regard and respected their board leadership; having a chance to tell their story and elevate their profile as they were spreading their wings felt like such a natural fit,” Conrad adds.

 Samantha Arenas